This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 La Huasteca Potosina is a large region that spans over 20 different municipalities in San Luis Potosi.

-Although there is public transport between major cities and towns around the state, many of the best waterfalls and natural sights are not accessible by public transport.
-The closest you can get to Cascada El Salto with public transport is the town of El Naranjo, around 30 minutes away.
+Although there is public transport between major cities and towns around the state, many of the best waterfalls and natural sights are not accessible by public transport.Â

 We highly recommend renting a car for your time in La Huasteca Potosina.
 This is what we did, and the directions and information we provide in this post will be from the perspective of having your own wheels.